Toucaan/toucaan.research/README.md

 Repeat after me: **_If Toucaan, then you can too!_**

+## TODOs:

+1. Set up a documentation website via netlify (repo [here](https://github.com/bookiza/toucaan.gatsby.site).
+Immediate help required on this!)
+2. Typesetting/layout still improper on the [Superbook](https://github.com/marvindanig/toucaan-story-of-style).
+3. A place where people can opiniate/scream etc.
+4. Test suite?
+5. Sem-Ver?

 ### A humble beginning… and a plan.

 Did you know that the most responsive page in the whole world wide web is *[blank](examples/example1.html)*.
 Yes, we'll start from here.
-And never tell the browser to do something that it is _already_ doing.
+And never tell the browser to do something that it is already doing!

 Yep.
-Minimal code, fewer (if any) hardcoded values and a tripically colored _Spandex style_ rubbery typography that works intrinsically just about anywhere.
+Minimal code, fewer (if any) hardcoded values and an intrinsic _spandex style_ rubbery typography that scales naturally on every device.
 This is the plan.

 Let's see how far we can get with it.